MrDunn0/Influenza_2020/README.md

 Each graph displays the position of the variant and its meaning - the type of replacement determines its color.
 ![](https://github.com/MrDunn0/Influenza_2020/blob/master/analysis_results/36_analysis/36_images/variants/36_HA.png)

+The most important point in the analysis of whole-genome sequencing data is SNP calling.
+The new variants in the Influenza virus genome determine the characteristics of the circulating strains, and therefore the specifics of seasonal vaccines.
+The accuracy and reliability of the obtained SNPs are based on two components:
+- correct assembly and identification of the consensus sequence
+- SNP calling actually

+Created plots allow us to identify gross errors in the assembly of the consensus sequence and / or its identification, without resorting to an eyeball analysis of dozens of output files.
+For example, in this way we found out IRMA cannot adequately analyze our test sample while BWAcycle didn’t found SNPs at all :( The most likely reason is the reference that was incorrectly chosen by the tool for alignment.

+### Conclusions (*in process*)
+To answer which tools is the best it is not enough to look at a couple (of dozens) of graphs.
+We need to compare the data obtained in the analysis of a large number of “reference” samples, i.e. samples for which we know the strain and other metadata exactly.
+In addition to the data themselves, such analysis requires significant computing power.
+Since all human and computational resources of Smorodintsev Research Institute of Influenza are thrown into the study and fight against the COVID-19 epidemic, we were forced to suspend the analysis and draw intermediate conclusions.
+Based on the capabilities and limitations of the tools being compared, as well as the results of the analysis of the test sample, we came to the conclusion that the most suitable tools are **BWAcycle** and **IRMA**.
+*We hope to confirm this conclusion statistically soon, as well as develop a strategy for improving BWAcycle based on the difficulties and limitations discovered during the analysis.*

 ### Dependencies

 Python 3 libs: